Joseph H. Diss Debar

-Joseph Hubert Diss Debar (6 March 1820 – 13 January 1905) was a French-born American artist and politician who designed the Seal of West Virginia in 1863.
+Joseph Hubert Diss Debar (March 6, 1820 – January 13, 1905) was a French-born American artist and politician who designed the Seal of West Virginia in 1863.
 He served as a member of the West Virginia House of Delegates representing Doddridge County in 1864.
 He founded the German-Swiss immigrant colony of St. Clara, West Virginia, and served as West Virginia commissioner of immigration from 1864 to 1871.
 He published The West Virginia Hand-Book and Immigrant's Guide.
 A Sketch of the State of West Virginia.
 Because of his efforts, many Swiss farmers emigrated to West Virginia and founded the Town of Helvetia.

 He left his second wife and lived with the notorious medium and fraudster, Ann O'Delia Diss Debar in New York City.
 Although she took his last name, they were never married but did have children together.
 They were both charged and sentenced to six months in jail for defrauding a lawyer with fake spiritualism.

+Biography

 Early life and education

 He was born on March 6, 1820, in the Alsace region of France near Strasbourg.
 The son of Francis Joseph Diss Debar — the estate manager for Cardinal Prince de Rohan — he was educated at schools in Strasbourg, Colmar, Muhlhausen, and Paris.
 He spoke English, French, German, Italian, and Spanish.
 He emigrated to the United States in 1842 from Liverpool, England, aboard the ship Britannia, where he met and befriended Charles Dickens.